NFL's Thursday Night Football to now stream on Amazon Prime Video from 2022

 Last year, regular-season NFL games averaged about 15.4 million viewers per game, down by about 7%, according to Nielsen.

-Earlier in March, NFL announced long-term media deals with Walt Disney Co's (DIS.N) ESPN and ABC networks, ViacomCBS Inc (VIAC.O), Fox Corp (FOXA.O) and Comcast Corp (CMCSA.O). read more
+Earlier in March, NFL announced long-term media deals with Walt Disney Co’s ESPN and ABC networks, ViacomCBS Inc, Fox Corp and Comcast Corp.

 NFL also said as part of the deals signed, Fox will continue to produce the National Football Conference package of Sunday afternoon games.